SteinarLaenen/starter-hugo-academic/content/project/formulastudent/index.md

 ---
 title: Research Team co-lead at EUFS
 summary: While doing my AI MSc at the University of Edinburgh, I was part of the autonomous driving team at Edinburgh University Forumula Student , where I co-led the research team.
-We implemented a deep ConvNet to drive the car autonomously in ROS simulation using supervised learning, and we implemented an end-to-end controller that learns to drive a car from scratch using Deep Reinforcement Learning.
+We implemented a deep ConvNet to drive the car autonomously in ROS simulation using supervised learning.
 tags:
 date: "2016-04-27T00:00:00Z"